 - Make your cash go further with the best cheap VPN

-Well, we know that the Firefox VPN uses only WireGuard, a fairly new and high-speed VPN protocol.
+Mozilla VPN only uses WireGuard, a fairly new and high-speed VPN protocol.
 It forgoes the old favorites OpenVPN and IKEv2 for modern tech, and that’s a bold move.
 While WireGuard is hardly untested, it’s not as well-known as the classic protocols – but we all have to move on sometime.

-How does Firefox VPN stack up against the competition?
+How does Mozilla VPN stack up against the competition?

 The VPN market is getting more crowded by the day, and a number of providers have cornered their niches and command imposing presences.
-While we haven't had the chance to test Firefox’s VPN in-depth, below we’ll compare what we do know about it with its three biggest rivals to see what the newbie’s up against.
+We haven't had as much time to test Mozilla VPN as we have some other services, but below we’ll compare what we do know about it with its three biggest rivals to see what the newbie’s up against.

 - Find out which VPN to pick from our best Windows 10 VPN round-up

 - You need to use the best business VPN to protect your company's data

 - If you're traveling to the Middle East you might need a UAE VPN for Dubai

 First up is ExpressVPN – probably the most respected and capable VPN on the market today.